 Streaming Errors

-Streaming APIs can fail after the server has already sent 200 OK.
+Streaming APIs can fail after the server has already sent200 OK.
 In that case, the error arrives inside the stream instead of as a normal JSON body.

 Clients should parse frames structurally instead of blindly appending text.